 This park is among the world’s largest tropical forest reserves.
 Together with the Anavilhanas Ecological Station, and the Sustainable Development Reserves of Amanã and Mamirauá, Jaú National Park forms the vast Central Amazon Conservation Complex, a UNESCO World Heritage Site.
 Except for a visitor lodge, the park only has a rudimentary visitor infrastructure.
 Access is somewhat difficult, and trips are best arranged on your own from the town of Novo Airão, 60 miles northwest of Manaus.

 • Cristalino Jungle Lodge

 This forest reserve is a government-endorsed Private Natural Heritage Reserve in a remote area of the Southern Amazon (Alta Floresta, state of Mato Grosso), with focus on ecotourism and research.
-The lodge offers a well-developed ecotourism infrastructure with jungle trails, bird watching, and canoe trips. www.cristalinolodge.com.br; email@example.com.
+Cristalino Jungle Lodge is on the plush side, and offers a well-developed ecotourism infrastructure with jungle trails, bird watching, and canoe trips.

 • Extractive Reserve

 Extractive reserves are remote, protected areas where the locals earn a living by extracting the forest’s renewable resources such as Brazil and palm nuts, oils and resins, in a sustainable manner that preserves the ecosystem.
 Visiting an extractive reserve requires more time and a keen sense of adventure.
 Among the more accessible extractive reserves are those in the Amazon state of Rondônia, where several NGOs are involved in ecotourism programs in extractive reserves in the Guaporé valley along the border with Bolivia.
 The Pedras Negras jungle lodge and an environmental education center are the mainstays of the tour, which includes nature excursions, wildlife watching, and visits to rubber tapper communities.
 A permit from the IBAMA state office and approval from the residents’ association is required.